haxsaw/hikaru/docs/key-functions.rst

 ``get_clean_dict()`` and returns a HikaruBase subclass that has been filled with the dict's content.

-If processing full a Kubernetes documents (that is, there are `apiVersion` and `kind` keys), ``from_dict()`` is able to work out the proper class to instantiate and fill.
-If the dict is of another Kubernetes object that doesn't have these keys, you can supply the ``cls`` keyword argument to indicate what class should be instatiated and filled.
+If processing a top-level Kubernetes document (that is, there are `apiVersion` and `kind` keys), ``from_dict()`` is able to work out the proper class to instantiate and fill.
+If the dict is of another Kubernetes object that doesn't have these keys, you can supply the ``cls`` keyword argument to indicate what class should be instantiated and filled.

 get_python_source()
 *******************